We are now on Twitter! Follow us @LawrencePrimary

 At Lawrence it is our duty and privilege to safeguard and promote the welfare of all children and we expect any visitors to our school and this site to support is in our aims.
 Thank you.

 We are a very busy and friendly school, with lots going on.
-This website aims to give you a taster of the school, as well as providing regular updated information for both parents and pupils.
+This website aims to give you a taster of our school, as well as providing regular updated information for both parents and pupils.
 We hope that you enjoy your visit to our website, and that you find any information you are looking for.
 Please feel free to leave comments on the comments page, or contact the school.

 At Lawrence we aim to foster a caring, sharing environment where a total commitment to equality and opportunities permeates the whole curriculum.

 Every member of our school community, pupils, parents, staff, governors and friends are welcome, valued and respected regardless of race, gender or disability.

 We aim to provide a secure, happy and stimulating learning environment in which the talents and abilities of our children are recognised and nurtured.
 Everyone within our school are given opportunities to achieve their full potential in all aspects of intellectual, spiritual, moral, social and physical development.

 Our school proudly takes its place in our local community and we establish strong links between our children and their families and friends promoting attitudes of mutual respect and responsibility.

 At Lawrence Community Primary School we value and celebrate the diverse ethnic backgrounds of all our pupils and families and celebrate together the British Values that underpin our school, our city and our country.
 We have a duty to ‘actively promote’ the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

 One of our key aims at Lawrence is to ensure that all of our children are equipped with the skills and attitudes to become valuable and fully rounded members of society who treat others with respect and tolerance, regardless of background.